 Petitioner and Patent Owner filed a joint motion to seal Exhibit 2032, along with a proposed protective order.
-Paper 18.
+Paper 17.
+Petitioner also filed a motion to Seal (Paper 22) directed to its Motion to Re-Caption the Proceeding (Paper 20).
 Patent Owner also filed a motion to seal Exhibit 2035.
-Paper 29.
-Redacted copies of Exhibits 2032 and 2035 were also filed.
+Paper 28.
+Redacted copies of Exhibits 2032 and 2035 and Paper 20 were also filed.
 We hereby grant entry of the parties' Stipulated Protective Order.